mpassosferreira/JustCalc/README.md

 <p align="center">
   <p align="center">
+    A simple calculator for kids.
+It stil needs some improvements.
    First project created for an IOS development course taught by Digital House in partnership with the SANTANDER CODERS program.
     <br />
     <br />